plone/training/mastering-plone/features.rst

 .. only:: presentation

     * By default Plone listens on port 8080.
 Look at http://localhost:8080
     * No Plone site yet!
 Create a new Plone site.
-Make sure plone.restapi is installed
+Make sure ``plone.restapi`` is installed.
     * Use :samp:`Plone` (the default) as the site id.

 This is how the frontpage should look like: